NO RUMOURS, NO ADS NO CLICKBAIT, NO SCORES!

-I’m a big fan of the Gunman Clive series from a personal point of view I intend to beat the game with every character including that pesky duck on the Nintendo Switch as part of a Legacy Challenge feature later this year.
+I’m a big fan of the Gunman Clive series from a personal point of view I intend to beat the game with every character including that pesky duck at some point in the future on the HD upgrade (I have done so on 3ds)

 Given it’s low price and potential price in a future sale for some I would say it will be.

 For others it’s never going to enough on its own and that’s hard to argue against.